 ISEA provides identity-based closed affinity spaces for our First Gen, BIPOC, and LGBTQ+ student populations at Clark.
 Each space meets bi-weekly (every other week) in the McCann Resource Room in Dana Commons.

 Each space is facilitated by staff and students and provides a space that centers individuals within that identity or as the description specifies.
 Affinity spaces are open to all students.
 Current dates and times can be found on our Instagram page.

 Sisters in Stride (SIS) and Men of Color Alliance (MOCA) (formerly FOCUS)

 These programs are meant to be an empowering, supportive space for woman-identifying or man-identifying students of color, respectively.
 Each affinity space is focused on cultivating community among our BIPOC students and reflecting on the experiences of our students’ intersectional identities.
 Each session is co-facilitated by students and Clark staff.

 1GEN (First-Gen Students)

 1GEN is an affinity space that is focused on supporting the needs of first-generation college students and *1.5-generation college students.
 This space is dedicated to bringing first-generation college students together around shared lived experiences and identities in order to network, build community, and share resources.

-At Clark, a first-generation college student is defined as an individual whose parent(s)/guardian(s) did not complete a four-year degree (bachelor’s degree) in the U.S. This does not include siblings.
+At Clark, a first-generation college student is defined as an individual whose parent(s)/guardian(s) did not complete a bachelor’s degree.
+This does not include siblings.

 Queer & Trans Students of Color (QTSOC)